CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 New. #8247, INTERIM, eff 1-4-05, EXPIRED: 7-3-05

 Saf-C 903.02 Enforcement of These Rules.
-Except where penalties are provided pursuant to RSA 265:118 for violations of hazardous materials transportation, this chapter shall be enforced pursuant to the general penalty provisions of RSA 262:41.
+This chapter shall be enforced pursuant to the general penalty provisions of RSA 262:41 except for the following:

 PART Saf-C 904 MOTOR CARRIER DRIVERS